The Yeomen that

 expand your knowledge look at

-we are proud to have fought yesterday for our Sovereign and Country; we
+former servicemen, they are proud to have fought yesterday for our

-are proud and honoured to guard Her Majesty today.
-We keep alight
+Sovereign and Country and as proud and honoured to guard Her Majesty

-the memory of those Yeomen Guard that served before us, and we welcome
+today.
+They keep alight the memory of those Yeomen Guard that

 Queen’s Body Guard of the Yeomen of the Guard”